 Once access is controlled and the potential spread of the virus is minimized, it will still be necessary to clean and disinfect the workplace on a regular basis.
-Staff should be encouraged to periodically sanitize their spaces throughout the day since accidental contamination may occur from people who are unknowingly infected, imperfectly fitting PPE, improperly disinfected materials, etc. However, it is recommended that each workplace be thoroughly cleaned on a frequent basis.
-Frequency will depend upon measures employed to reduce contamination.
-The following actions are recommended:
+Staff should be encouraged to periodically sanitize their spaces throughout the day since accidental contamination may occur from people who are unknowingly infected, imperfectly fitting PPE, improperly disinfected materials, etc. However, routine cleaning of frequently touched surfaces is recommended, especially, high touch surfaces such as tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, sinks, etc. The following actions are recommended:

 Wipe all packages and mail.
 Open packages and sanitize contents within as well.

 If communal spaces such as conference rooms, pantries, break rooms, kitchens, and dining rooms remain in operation, then these spaces should be cleaned more frequently throughout the day and possibly after each use.

 Due to the increased risk of transmission, special care shall be taken to disinfecting restrooms,including all fixtures, toilet paper dispensers, toilet paper, etc.